 Prepare for the unexpected.
 Always Keep Watch.

 Kids will be kids.
 And we love them all.
-Cute, funny, quiet, wild, angelic, studious, all of them with their own unique personalities, all of them curious and unpredictable.
-One day avid explorers and princesses the next, with everything in between.
+Cute, funny, quiet, wild, angelic, studious, all of them with their own unique personalities, all of them unpredictable.
+One day the sidekick and the curious one the next, with everything in between.
 Which is why we love them even more!

 But they have one thing in common: Kids can’t help themselves around water, you need to.

 Keep Watch to keep your child safe around water.